Dean: Robert Benge

 Graduates of this program may find employment at SDA academic institutions, healthcare facilities/hospitals, extended care facilities and retirement centers, restaurants, spas and resorts, hotels, and other venues.
 Non-traditional careers could include writing, research and development for a food company, owning your own restaurant or bakery, working as a personal chef, and catering.

 Interested candidates must apply and be accepted as a student at Southern Adventist University and in addition you will need to apply for acceptance into the Vegetarian Culinary Arts Program.

 To help the graduates in Physical Education, Health, and Wellness evaluate their academic progress and to aid the school in evaluating teaching effectiveness, each senior is required, during their final semester, to take an exit exam.
 The results of the assessments are used to evaluate the school programs.

-- The Bachelor of Science in Physical Education is NCATE accredited through the Council for the Accreditation of Educator Preparation (CAEP).
+- The Bachelor of Science in Physical Education is NCATE accredited.

-- The bachelor degrees in Corporate/Community Wellness Management and Sports Studies, offered in conjunction with the School of Business, are accredited by the International Accreditation for Collegiate Business Education (IACBE).
+- The bachelor degrees in Corporate/Community Wellness Management and Sports Studies, offered in conjunction with the School of Business and Management, are accredited by the International Assembly for Collegiate Business Education.

-- The Bachelor of Science in Corporate/Community Wellness Management is an accredited academic program by the National Wellness Institute (NWI).
-Because graduates are enrolled in an NWI Council on Wellness Accreditation and Education accredited program, upon graduation they are qualified to become a Certified Wellness Practitioner provided they graduate with a 2.75 GPA or higher.
+- The Bachelor of Science in Corporate/Community Wellness Management as an accredited academic program by the National Wellness Institute.
+All of these graduates are Certified Wellness Practitioners.